rzn0/repostn-t/README.md

 *   **Setup Requirement:** Core functionality paused until `!setalertchannel` is used.
 *   **Whitelist Management:** Managed per-channel via commands.

+## Troubleshooting

+*   **AV1 Decoding Warning:** You may see a warning in the console like `[av1 @ 0x7f6c006f80] Your platform doesn't suppport hardware accelerated AV1 decoding.`.
+This is a non-critical warning from FFmpeg (used by OpenCV) indicating that it's falling back to software decoding for AV1 videos.
+The bot will still work, but video processing for AV1 videos may be slower.
+*   **AV1 Video Skipping:** To prevent errors with problematic AV1 videos, the bot will automatically skip any video that it detects as being encoded with the AV1 codec.
+This is a temporary measure to ensure the bot's stability.
+Support for AV1 videos may be added in the future.

 ## Contributing

 Contributions welcome!
 Please submit pull requests or open issues.